-- The interest rates of the Mortgages in a Gold PC Pool are within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately.

-- Balloon/Reset Mortgages are pooled separately based on the original term to the maturity or reset date (five or seven years).
+- The interest rates of the Mortgages in a Gold PC Pool are within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately. - Balloon/Reset Mortgages are pooled separately based on the original term to the maturity or reset date (five or seven years). - In general, - Cooperative Share Mortgages, - • Extended Buydown Mortgages or - • Relocation Mortgages may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of

-- Jumbo-Conforming Mortgages will be pooled separately from, and not with, other conforming Mortgages.

-- In general,

-- Cooperative Share Mortgages,

-- •• Extended Buydown Mortgages or

-- Relocation Mortgages

-may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.
+Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.